10.04.2014

 Visitors pavilion on the second floor of the Eiffel Tower

-Object: Visitors pavilion of the Eiffel Tower, Champ de Mars, 5 Avenue Anatole France, 75007 Paris
+Object: Eiffel Tower visitor pavilion, Champ de Mars, 5 Avenue Anatole France, 75007 Paris

 Architecture: Agence Moatti-Rivière, Paris